 |Investment amount during the year of assessment||Place of investment||Rate of depreciation (%)|

 |Exceeds 3 million United States dollars (USD) but does not exceed USD 100 million||Any part of Sri Lanka other than Northern Province||100|

 |Exceeds USD 100 million||Any part of Sri Lanka other than Northern Province||150|

 |Exceeds USD 250 million by a state-owned company||On the assets and liabilities of a state-owned company in any part of Sri Lanka||150|

 Exemption of certain dividends from WHT

 If a company has incurred more than USD 1,000 on depreciable assets (other than intangible assets) in Sri Lanka, the dividends paid by such company to a non-resident member does not attract WHT in Sri Lanka.
-Effective from 1 April 2020, all the dividends paid to non-resident persons will be exempt from income tax.
+For the period from 1 April 2020 to 30 September 2022, all the dividends paid to non-resident persons will be exempt from income tax.

 Foreign tax credit

 A foreign tax credit is to be granted in respect of any foreign income tax paid or payable in respect of foreign income, which should be calculated separately for each year of assessment, separately for assessable foreign income from each employment, business, investment, or other source, and further separately for each gain from the realisation of an investment asset.
 Such credit should not exceed the average rate of Sri Lankan income tax of the person for the year, applied to the person’s assessable foreign income.